Concrete Moisture Testing Myths

 It’s also possible, of course, that an older concrete slab can be facing moisture intrusion from an unidentified source (a compromised vapor barrier, an appliance or plumbing leak) that has raised the slab’s moisture content but not yet reached critical levels for the older flooring.

 The best insurance for older concrete slabs is still to do RH testing before installing a new flooring system.
-The unique design of the Rapid RH® 4.0 EX seals a sensor in each test hole for immediate test results.
-It’s fast, accurate and affordable testing that saves on your bottom line by allowing ASTM-compliant testing at the touch of the Easy Reader.
+The unique design of the Rapid RH® seals a sensor in each test hole for immediate test results.
+It’s fast, accurate and affordable testing that saves on your bottom line by allowing ASTM-compliant testing at the touch of the Total Reader®.

 MYTH #4: The slab is not on grade so I don’t need to do moisture testing.